 Baby may be using a two-word phrase to ask for something, tell someone what they want, or to share information or comment on something.
 An example of a simple two-word phrase is “Mommy go”, which may be a child asking their Mom to take them somewhere.

-Sometimes baby will say two words that commonly go together, but this isn’t technically a two-word phrase.
+Sometimes baby will say two words that commonly go together, but this isn’t technically a phrase.
 For example, saying “thank you” or “bye-bye” are common words that go together.
 This isn’t a new idea that baby is trying to communicate, so these are not considered two-word phrases.

 When will baby start using two-word phrases?

 Using two-word phrases is a 24 month communication milestone.
 Two-word phrases may begin to emerge around 18-21 months, but are used more frequently by 24 months.
 Before baby starts making two-word phrases, they’ll need to expand their vocabulary and understanding of language.